apache/activemq-artemis/docs/user-manual/en/persistence.md

     apt-get install libaio

-## Configuring ActiveMQ for Zero Persistence
+## Configuring Apache ActiveMQ for Zero Persistence

 In some situations, zero persistence is sometimes required for a messaging system.
-Configuring ActiveMQ to perform zero persistence is straightforward.
+Configuring Apache ActiveMQ to perform zero persistence is straightforward.
 Simply set the parameter `persistence-enabled` in `activemq-configuration.xml` to `false`.